Abo-Soile/SOILE-Backend/docs/functions.rst

 Stimuli
 #######

-Stimuli is a special list that defines how many times a
+Stimuli is a special list that controls the interaction phase.
+The iteration in an interaction phase is run once for each element in the stimuli list.

 **setstimuli(list)**
 Sets the stimuli to the given list.
 Overwrites previously defined stimuli.